galbiston/rdf-tables/README.md

 ### Header

-Header items are separated by the reserved "|" (pipe) character.
+Header items are delimited by the reserved "|" (pipe) character.
 Column 0 header is treated differently, see below.
 Each header column can have one to three items in the order: